mhbm/UiPath-Challenge/README.md

 output_path //variable for path that will generate csv file
 ```

-### 3. PDFtoCSV.xaml
+### 3. AnswerMail.xaml

-This activity is responsible to create the CSV file according to PDF in the first activity
+This activity is responsible to reply the specific mail

 ```javascript
 email_google //variable for the gmail account